 The recommended transaction mode is 'safe'.
 However, if only HDDs are available, then there is the option of using the 'fast' transaction mode with the corresponding increase in performance and the increased risk of data loss in the event of an abnormal termination.
 Switching modes is straightforward and just requires a restart of GraphDB.

-RAID-0 gives good performance, but is more likely to suffer problems due to disk failure.
+RAID-0 gives good performance, but is more likely to present problems due to disk failure.
 RAID-5 is a good balance between resilience/redundancy and cost.
 Using SSDs, we have (little more than anecdotal) evidence that RAID-0 is fast, RAID-1 is slower, and RAID-5 is slower with less than 4 disks and abut the same as RAID-0 with 4 or more disks.

 When using a LocalRepositoryManager, Sesame will store the configuration data for repositories in its own 'SYSTEM' repository.
 A tomcat instance will do the same and you will see 'SYSTEM' under the list of repositories that the instance is managing.
 To see what configuration data is stored in a GraphDB-SE repository, connect to the SYSTEM repository and execute the following query: